 You can copy and personalize the resume email template below:

 Sample email for a job application with resume - email body:

 I have attached my resume and a cover letter for [the name of the position].

 As a [your major success], with a proven record of [your measurable, quantified, relevant achievements], my goal is to leverage my skills and knowledge to help [the name of the employer] succeed with [the employer’s specific plans].

 I am looking forward to meeting you in person to share my insights and ideas on [how you’re going to help the prospective employer with their goals].

 That’ll do it.
 When sending a resume via email, you can’t afford to elaborate on everything.
 Make your resume email concise and skimmable.

-Use the same mail format for sending a resume with a reference.
+Now, that’s one hell of a resume email.
+You can use the same mail format for sending a resume with a reference.
 Just remember to mention the name of your reference in the first paragraph.

 Pro Tip: If the job ad explicitly asks for a “cover email,” a “covering email,” or an “email cover letter,” these are the only instances where you actually should paste your cover letter into your resume email.
 You can still attach your cover letter in a separate file, just make sure it matches the content of your cover email.

+Online job offers don’t always reveal who’s going to read your resume.
 That’s a shame because you are much more likely to get hired if the hiring manager knows of you beforehand.